You Don’t Have to Play With Your Children

 Why is bad for kids to be bored?
 Could it be bad because they’ll drive you crazy telling you how bored they are?

-The truth is boredom is not harmful to kids.
 I think we often imagine bored latchkey kids getting in trouble after school when we think of bored kids.
 Yeah, that’s harmful, no doubt.
-But, if you’re home with children to hear them say they’re bored, that’s not your situation.
+But, if you’re home with your children to hear them say they’re bored, that’s not your situation.
+Your (supervised) kids can be bored and it’s actually a good thing.

 Now, don’t get me wrong – adventure is important.
 I’m not suggesting that I want my kids to grow up thinking adulthood is all about settling into a 9-5 and waiting for retirement to do the things they love.
 That’s not my example for my kids at all.
 I left that life behind to live and work on my own terms and to make space for the joy and adventure that isn’t found in the 9-5-until-retirement lifestyle.